sta/websocket-sharp/README.md

 }
 ```

-And if you would like to validate the **Origin header**, **Cookies**, or both included in a WebSocket connection request, you should set each validation with your `WebSocketBehavior`, for example, by using the `AddWebSocketService<TBehavior> (string, Func<TBehavior>)` method with initializing, such as the following.
+And if you would like to validate the **Origin** header, **Cookies**, or both included in a WebSocket connection request, you should set each validation with your `WebSocketBehavior`, for example, by using the `AddWebSocketService<TBehavior> (string, Func<TBehavior>)` method with initializing, such as the following.

 ```csharp
 wssv.AddWebSocketService<Chat> (